Ryangwaite/AWS-SAA-C02-Course/README.md

   - Traffic then flows globally across the AWS global backbone network.
 - Global accelerator is a network product, and it uses non HTTP/S (TCP/UDP) protocols.
 - If you see questions that mention _caching_ that will most likely be CloudFront but, if you see questions that mention TCP or UDP and the requirement for _global performance optimization_ then possibly it's going to be global accelerator which is the right answer.

+### 1.14.5.
+CloudFront Dynamic Content Delivery
+If using services such as Elastic Load Balancers or EC2 to serve APIs to end users, performance, availability and security can be improved by using CloudFront.
+The end users connections are terminated at cloudfront connections closer to them which are then connected to the Amazon Backbone network which provides superior performance (vs public internet routing) and availability for connection to AWS origins.

 ---